-Riverina was sent to me by Laithwaites under their 100% satisfaction guarantee scheme after I emailed them mentioning a couple of wines from both a Mystery and a Discovery case (now called 4 Seasons) that I'd thought were a bit sub-standard or just not to my taste (if I want something sweet and red, I'll buy Ribena).
+Riverina was sent to me by Laithwaites under their 100% satisfaction guarantee scheme after I emailed them mentioning a couple of wines from both a Mystery and a Discovery case (now called 4 Seasons) that I'd thought were a bit sub-standard or just not to my taste.

 Australia does not really do terroir in a big way - the focus is more on expression of grape variety.
-However, for those interested, the winery is based in Griffith, part of Riverina (the tag on the bottle), itself part of New South Wales, one of the most prosperous grape-growing regions in Australia.
+However, for those interested, the winery is based in Griffith, part of Riverina, itself part of New South Wales.

-In style it's a ripe, New-World oaky Chardie lookalike, as it's actually made from Roussanne and Viognier; both grapes originate in the Rhône in France and whilst Viognier is starting to make a name for itself as a stand-alone varietal, Roussanne is still pretty anonymous.
+In style it's a ripe, New-World oaky white, made from a blend of Roussanne and Viognier; both grapes originate in the Rhône in France and whilst Viognier has a reputation name as a stand-alone variety, Roussanne is still a lesser-known blending wine..

 The Laithwaites tasting note starts by suggesting that the climate in Griffith is similar to the Rhône Valley with cold winters and baking hot summers before moving on to a series of school-boy boxing puns.